RichardJMc-Nally/RichardJMc-Nally/README.md

 ---

 ## 🤯 Fun Facts
 - I drink code and write coffee.
-Wait—other way around.
+Wait-other way around.
 - I once debugged an error that turned out to be my cat walking on the keyboard.
-- I’m serious about clean code — and just as serious about keeping my workspace spotless 🧼
+- I’m serious about clean code - and just as serious about keeping my workspace spotless 🧼
 - I love a good challenge, especially ones that make me think: *“There has to be a better way to do this”* 💭
 - I believe humor is just as important in code reviews as it is in life 😂
 ---